cell phone : Computer Hardware Buyers’ Glossary

 The world is now flipping to 3G/4G, which is faster and uses bandwidth more efficiently.
 Even video is possible.
 Japan and Korea have already done so.
 The new Apple iPhone 3G uses it.
 Rogers in Canada is now supporting it partly to support the iPhone.

-To define the capabilities of a given cell phone you need to know its configuration and profile.
-The configuration defines the virtual machine and the bare minimum API (Application Programming Interface)s that must be present.
-The specification includes the mimimum amount of memory, the minimum processory type and processor speed, as well as the minimum processor type and speed.
+To define the capabilities of a given cellphone you need to know its configuration and profile.
+The configuration defines the virtual machine and the bare minimum APIs (Application Programming Interfaces) that must be present.
+The specification includes the minimum amount of memory, the minimum processor type and processor speed, as well as the minimum processor type and speed.

 A profile refers to the APIs for a specific domain.
-For example, the MIDP (Mobile Information Device Profile) profile defines the API for mobile phones and wireless PDAs.
+For example, the MIDP (Mobile Information Device Profile) profile defines the API (Application Programming Interface) for mobile phones and wireless PDAs (Personal Digital Assistants).
 A device might implement more than one profile.

-Wi-Fi wireless Internet Access gives up to 54MBps via IEEE (Institute of Electrical & Electronics Engineers) 802.11.
+WiFi wireless Internet Access gives up to 54MBps via IEEE (Institute of Electrical & Electronics Engineers) 802.11.
 This is primarily an Internet access protocol for laptop computers and handhelds.
-It is also used for in-home wireless networks that connect to the Internet via a router that connects to the ISP (Internet Service Provider) via tradional DSL (Digital Subscriber Loop) or cable.
+It is also used for in-home wireless networks that connect to the Internet via a router that connects to the ISP (Internet Service Provider) via traditional DSL (Digital Subscriber Loop) or cable.

 Verizon wireless gives 400KBPs download Internet access.